Lackofspace/TryHackMe/Borderlands/README.md

 ﻿# Borderlands

 This detailed walkthrough traces the strategic progression of a multi-stage penetration test, beginning with web application reconnaissance and leading through cryptographic analysis, lateral network movement, and ultimately to the exploitation of a BGP routing protocol to intercept critical data.
-This write-up may not be the shortest method for this task.
-I wanted to walk you through my thought process of problem-solving.
+> ⚠️ *Note: This write-up may not be the shortest method for this task.
+I wanted to walk you through my thought process of problem-solving.*

 ## Reconnaissance